IBM/dbb-zappbuild/README.md

 zAppBuild is a generic build solution for building z/OS applications using Apache Groovy build scripts and IBM Dependency Based Build (DBB) APIs.

+IBM Dependency Based Build version 3.0 has introduced the zBuilder build framework - allowing your build configuration to be defined in YAML.
+This is an alternative build approach to zAppBuild. for further information see, [Getting Started Guide for zBuilder](https://www.ibm.com/docs/en/adffz/dbb/3.0.0?topic=zbuilder-getting-started).

 ## Resources

 * [IBM Dependency Based Build Product Page](https://www.ibm.com/products/dependency-based-build)